Offline mode

 Symptoms: Why Some People Feel Nothing at All

-When symptoms do occur in people with vaginas, they often include vaginal irritation, unusual discharge, or discomfort during urination or sex.
-The discharge sometimes appears yellow-green and may have a stronger odor than usual.
+If symptoms are present in individuals with vaginas, they may include vaginal discomfort, unusual vaginal discharge, or discomfort while urinating or making love.
+The discharge may be greenish-yellow in color and may also be stronger in odor than usual.

 Could the Infection Have Been There for Months?

-This is one of the most emotionally loaded questions people ask after diagnosis.
-When someone tests positive for Trichomoniasis, they often try to trace exactly when the infection started.
+This is perhaps one of the questions that carry the greatest emotional weight.
+If a person tests positive for having Trichomoniasis, they naturally want to know when the infection was acquired.

 Talking to a Partner About the Diagnosis